LIBOR and Other Benchmarks LIBOR Transition

 The Frequently Asked Questions below attempt to clarify some of the key themes.

 However, this announcement does not explicitly mandate the permanent cessation of LIBOR.
-The FCA has indicated that panel banks may continue to submit LIBOR rates beyond 2021, however, the FCA will not compel them to do so after 2021.
-Thus, the lifespan of LIBOR beyond 2021 is uncertain and regulators around the world have been strongly encouraging firms to prepare to operate without LIBOR beyond 2021.
+The FCA has indicated that panel banks may continue to submit LIBOR rates beyond 2021, if they wish to do so.
+Thus, the lifespan of LIBOR beyond 2021 is currently uncertain and regulators around the world have been strongly encouraging firms to prepare to operate without LIBOR beyond 2021.

 Each of the five jurisdictions with LIBOR currencies have established national working groups tasked with: